 In 1998, Monroe County developed a Channel Marking Master Plan that set criteria and plans for improving waterway marking to address seagrass scarring impacts.
-In the early 2000's, Monroe County established several new marker chains and boating regulatory zones to further these objectives.
+In the early 2000s, Monroe County established several new marker chains and boating regulatory zones to further these objectives.
 Installation and maintenance of markers must adhere to strict design and regulatory criteria set forth by the U.S. Coast Guard and the Florida Fish and Wildlife Conservation Commission's (FWC) Boating & Waterways Section.
-In addition, establishment of regulatory zones must also go through a stringent review and approval process with FWC.
+In addition, the establishment of regulatory zones must also go through a stringent review and approval process with FWC.

 Channel Markers / Aids to Navigation